helio-fm/helio-sequencer/Docs/configs.md

 ### Translations

-The translations file is too big to be included here; if you want to help proofreading and improving the translation for your native language, please follow this [link](https://helio.fm/translations).
+The translations file is too big to be included here; if you want to help proofread and improve the translation for your native language, please follow this [link](https://helio.fm/translations).

 The translations are updated in the runtime, if there are any changes: the latest translations are saved in the `translations.helio` file in the app's [config directory](index.md#the-configuration-directory).